 We must overcome this powerlessness.
 We must challenge ourselves, like President Kennedy, with the idea that “Every man can make a difference and every man should try.”
 Then the truth will do some good, the truth about what’s happening, and the truth about reality, the fact that we are one, doing all to and for our self.

 Many people, including me, believe that this is an entirely spiritual realm.
 There is no “other” doing anything “to” us.
 The infinite and eternal is appearing to itself as one among many who seem to compete.
 Maybe for the fun of it.
-Maybe it – may we – were bored.
+Maybe it – maybe we – were bored.

-Each moment wants us to feel reality, which is consciousness and its effect on itself.
+Every moment wants us to feel reality, which is consciousness and its effect on itself.

 Our biggest challenge is our internal talking mind, especially when it gives us fear.

 Fear makes us cling to those who act tough.
-We let them do whatever they want if feel powerless and think that they’ll protect us.
+We let them do whatever they want if we feel powerless and think that they’ll protect us.

 There is no joy or peace in fear.
 It can be overcome by parenting ourselves and each other.